brunoasm/TaxReformer/README.md

 In addition to corrected names with nomenclatural updates (in case of a synonym), the full taxonomic hierarchy is also returned.
 This tool was first used to study the evolution of insect eggs, and we will soon submit the manuscript.

-To check the code originally used to generate the insect egg dataset, see the [first release] (https://github.com/brunoasm/TaxReformer/releases/tag/egg_database) of this repository.
+To check the code originally used to generate the insect egg dataset, see the [first release](https://github.com/brunoasm/TaxReformer/releases/tag/egg_database) of this repository.
+We explain how we used Tax Reformer in this citation:

+Church SH, Donoughe S, de Medeiros BAS & Extavour CG 2019.
+[A dataset of egg size and shape from more than 6,700 insect species](https://dx.doi.org/10.1038/s41597-019-0049-y).
+Scientific Data 6:104.
+DOI: 10.1038/s41597-019-0049-y

 ## Dependencies